TobiasVanDyk/RaspberryPi-GPIO-Displays/ili9341/README.md

 <br>

 ### Kernel 4.19
-I used the 2020-08-12-raspios-buster-nightly-armhf.img without any updates, ab=nd the goodtft LCD24-show driver.
-The result is shown below:
+I used the 2020-08-12-raspios-buster-nightly-armhf.img without any updates, and the [**GoodTFFT**](https://github.com/goodtft/LCD-show) LCD24-show driver.
+The result is as shown below:
 <p align="left">
 <img src="images/pic20.jpg" width="400" />
 <br>